 Do not forget to prick the flattened dough or it will fluff up while frying..

 Read the complete recipe before trying it out.
 So, sharing a detailed Methi mathri recipe and hope you all enjoy it with your cup of tea!
+You can also try out these Moong dal pakodas from my blog.

 - All purpose flour/maida - 2 cups